 Cross-border e-commerce represents a growing opportunity for foreign merchants to access new customers who want more choice and better pricing than their less competitive domestic markets provide.
 According to interviews AMI has conducted with over 100 merchants, cross-border e-commerce sales are growing at twice the clip of domestic sales.
 But without smarter reverse logistics, the headache of servicing cross-border returns can outweigh the benefits of a new market.

-Today, retailers selling in Mercado Libre, Aliexpress or Linio prefer to ship a new product to customers without asking them to return the faulty or incorrect product because the reverse logistics costs (including navigating customs) are almost always higher than the cost of goods sold of a replacement product.
+Today, retailers selling in Mercado Libre, Aliexpress or Linio prefer to ship a new product to customers without asking them to return the faulty or incorrect product because the reverse logistics costs (including navigating customs) are almost always higher than the cost of goods sold as replacement products.
 Some online sellers found in Aliexpress don’t even have a returns policy for cross-border transactions while couriers and postal operators struggle to work with customs to find the best way to process returns in a cost-obsessed environment.

 Another approach to ease the pain of returns involves collecting returned products in the country where it was sold and then auction the opened but unused product in local marketplace sites.
 Those with significant cross-border returns volumes, like Aliexpress or DH Gate, are analyzing the idea of consolidating those returns until they can fill a container with multiple returns, a process that might take 1-2 weeks.
 In the interim, they replace the returned product with a new one.